fightforthefuture/keepthewebopenforbusiness.com/index.md

 # "We are deeply concerned with the FCC's proposal to roll back its existing strong net neutrality rules."

-## Small businesses are speaking out for net neutrality.
+## Small businesses are speaking out against new fees, throttling & censorship online.

 * [Businesses](#businesses)
 * [Sign On](#signon)